taramason/personalSite/README.md

 * Build the following page design to match the responsive.png mock-up as closely as you can.
 Use the React/webpack project set up in the last question.
 We don't have a mobile mock for this page, but be sure to build it mobile-first and make your own decisions about how to display the layout at that size.  **_I am 90% DONE, Need to make responsive.
 The Surveyor Fonts are not displaying the way they should (its a subtle but important difference), I'm not sure why, haven't had a chance to dig deeper, given more time I would try to import the ttf's and convert them_**

-* The page shown on the mock is the max-width - if a user's screen is wider than 1150px, the page should be the size shown and centered in the browser.
+* The page shown on the mock is the max-width - if a user's screen is wider than 1150px, the page should be the size shown and centered in the browser.**_I have not started making it responsive yet_**

 ****